DylanHabs/DylanHabs.github.io/server.md

 In the future I would like to:
 - Quantize more player state variables (e.g., velocity or rotation) to use short instead of float.
 The visual and gameplay impact should be negligible, while significantly reducing bandwidth per player.
-- Switch input IDs from uint to byte or short, with wraparound behavior once the maximum value is reached.
+- Switch input IDs from unsigned integers to bytes or shorts, with wraparound behavior once the maximum value is reached.
 This would further reduce packet sizes with minimal complexity.

-Instead of representing inputIDs with uints I want to try using a short or byte that wraps around onces it reaches the max size.
+Instead of representing inputIDs with unsigned integers I want to try using a short or byte that wraps around onces it reaches the max size.

 Because both input and state packets are already extremely compact, this system is designed for scalability.
 I’m aiming to support 100+ concurrent players as this demo evolves into a full-featured game.